 The Modern Guide to Sane Living

 Our first book is out.
-Here is the Amazon Kindle link, or you can order direct from our Products page.
+It is available on Amazon, or you can order direct from our Products page.

 The Cumulative Effect of Pavement and Field Drainage Systems

-Precipitation in the Saugeen watershed – an area that extends West to Flesherton, and South to Mildmay and Ripley – empties into Lake Huron from the mouth of the Saugeen here in Southampton.
+Precipitation in the Saugeen watershed, an area that extends West to Flesherton and South to Mildmay and Ripley, empties into Lake Huron at the mouth of the Saugeen here in Southampton.

-As more of our area is developed, both for municipal growth and agriculture, less water is filtered through vegetation and undisturbed soil before running into the Saugeen river and its tributaries.
-This means that there’s now more road pollution, fertilizer, organic matter, animal feces, and plastic waste that makes its way directly into the Lake.
-Shot from above, like in this video, the cumulative effect is clear (or rather, murky).
+As more of our area is developed, both for municipal growth and agriculture, less water is filtered through vegetation and undisturbed soil before finding its way into the Saugeen River.
+This means that there is now more road pollution, fertilizer, organic matter, animal feces, and plastic waste that ends up in the Lake.
+Seen from above, like in this video, the cumulative effect is clear (or rather, murky).
 Campaigns to promote water gardens and buffer strips throughout our watershed are the best means to keep our river and coastal ecosystems healthy.

 The SVCA Arbour Day Tree Sale

 The Arbour Day Tree Sale is held at the maintenance buildings at Sulphur Spring Conservation Area, off of Grey Rd. #10, south of Hanover (follow the signs).
 This once-a-year opportunity is available to local landowners looking to plant a limited number of trees in and around their yards.

 The sale is in full swing for 2023, and the Saugeen Valley Conservation Authority has a wealth of information about their ongoing tree sales and planning programs:

 Start Your Own Carbon-Sequestering Project